ibmresilient/resilient-community-apps/fn_aws_guardduty/README.md

 * A poller which gathers current findings from GuardDuty and escalates to the Resilient platform as incidents.
 * A function to archive a GuardDuty finding when the corresponding Resilient incident is closed.
 * A function to refresh a Resilient incident with the latest information from the corresponding GuardDuty finding.
-* Resilient incidents are closed if the corresponding GuardDuty findings are archived.
+* Close Resilient incidents if the corresponding GuardDuty findings are archived.
-* GuardDuty findings are archived if the corresponding Resilient incidents are closed.
+* Archive GuardDuty findings if the corresponding Resilient incidents are closed.
-* A refresh will be triggered for an Resilient incident if the corresponding GuardDuty finding gets updated.
+* Trigger a refresh for a Resilient incident if the corresponding GuardDuty finding gets updated.
 * A refresh of Resilient incidents can be executed manually.
 ---